phiamo/symfony-bootstrap/README.md

 composer.phar install
 app/console assetic:dump
 ```

-So it should now work, but if it doesnt, open issues make PR's etc.
+It should now work.
+Unfortunately if you run into any issues, you currently cannot open a new issue for this project, though this may or may not be resolved in the future.
+Feel free to make PR's.